Marbled polecat: Description

 Ranging in length from 29–35 cm (head and body), the marbled polecat has a short muzzle and very large, noticeable ears.
 The limbs are short and claws are long and strong.
 While the tail is long, with long hair, the overall pelage is short.
 Black and white mark the face, with a black stripe across the eyes and white markings around the mouth.
 Dorsally, the pelage is yellow and heavily mottled with irregular reddish or brown spots.
 The tail is dark brown with a yellowish band in the midregion.
 The ventral region and limbs are a dark brown.
 Females weigh from 295 to 600 g and males from 320 to 715 g.

 Distribution and habitat

 The marbled polecat is distributed from Southeast Europe including the Balkans to the Caucasus, the Levant and Central Asia into north-western Pakistan, southern Mongolia and northern China.

 In 1998, a marbled polecat was recorded on the Sinai Peninsula, Egypt.

 It inhabits open desert, semidesert, and semiarid rocky areas in upland valleys and low hill ranges, steppe country, and arid subtropical scrub forest.
-It avoid montane regions.
+It avoids montane regions.
 Marbled polecats have been sighted in cultivated areas such as melon patches and vegetable fields.